Understanding your website visitors through personas

 This persona type likes to be outstanding and to acquire the finest products and services.
 Convincing them that you offer premium, first-rated products or services will help you win them over.
 These personality types strive to be the best by flushing out the competition.

-If an aggressive persona visitor sees a reason that your product or service will place them ahead of the crowd than you can be sure that they will be loyal customers.
+If an aggressive persona visitor sees a reason that your product or service will place them ahead of the crowd, then you can be sure that they will be loyal customers.

 When targeting an aggressive persona, your site should:

-• Offer great incentives, as the best price, the newest product.
+• Offer great incentives, such as the best price and the newest product.

 • Give a good reason why your product or service is the best and what it will do for them.

-Do you need to address all 4 persona temperaments in your webpages?
+Do you need to address all 4 persona temperaments on your web pages?

 That is a good question!

-These are some of the things you should keep in mind when creating a web page that caters for the four persona temperaments:
+These are some of the things you should keep in mind when creating a web page that caters to the four persona temperaments:

-1. Depending on what you are selling you can determine which temperaments you will probably address.
+1. Depending on what you are selling, you can determine which temperaments you will probably address.
 If it is something rather expensive, whatever personality type you are dealing with, the likelihood of more methodical instincts will be present.
-That does not dismiss the fact that many spontaneous individuals still want to buy cars and diamond rings, however, you can expect them to ask “more” questions because it is a greater buying decision and investment.
-High-value transactions (contracts worth of thousands of dollars) will be meticulously reviewed in a very methodical format.
+That does not dismiss the fact that many spontaneous individuals still want to buy cars and diamond rings.
+However, you can expect them to ask “more” questions because it is a greater buying decision and investment.
+High-value transactions (contracts worth thousands of dollars) will be meticulously reviewed in a very methodical format.
 For smaller decisions, you are more likely to have all 4 temperaments.

-2. The ration of temperaments within a population is:
+2. The ratio of temperaments within a population is:

 • 45% logical